Calipsoplus/JupyterHub-Kubernetes/README.md

 ## Zero To Jupyterhub
 This site contains a guide on how to set up Kubernetes on the popular platforms such as Amazon, Google Cloud, Azure etc as well as on how to configure a Jupyterhub instance.

+The configuration tutorial will still work if Kubernetes has been set up on another provider or on baremetal.

 Site: https://zero-to-jupyterhub.readthedocs.io/en/latest/
 Github: https://github.com/jupyterhub/zero-to-jupyterhub-k8s
 Gitter: https://gitter.im/jupyterhub/jupyterhub